Do you want to get people talking about your brand?

 Danny: Cool.
-So how would a small business owner or entrepreneur go about finding these kind of triggers that could be creating the buzz in their own business, like, what would they do?
+So how would a small business owner or entrepreneur go about finding these kind of triggers that could be creating buzz in their own business, like, what would they do?
 The way I try to wrap up these interviews asking you know if someone was listening to this call and was totally blown away by this call and was like: “Oh my god, I’m doing everything wrong, I’ve got to change this around.
 I’ve got to stop talking about me, I’ve got to start giving people stuff they can talk about and I’m clearing my afternoon, I’m clearing three hours this afternoon to start putting it into practice!”
 What should they do with those three hours?

 Mark: Well the answer is never simple.
 You know, I’ve had some readers of my book, you know, write me and say that: “After I read your book I thought boy!
-You know, follow these maxims and steps and the answer would be right at my fingertips!”
+You know, follow these maxims and steps and the answer to viral marketing would be right at my fingertips!”
 But you kind of get what you put into it as well, so it does require some time and it does require some focus, and it does require some thought.
 But the what I like to do is force myself to think on a different plane, so obviously you know, your followers and your readers, they run their businesses and they’re doing a good job with it, but you know they have, I think you probably need to force yourself to think in a different plane.
 So imagine yourself: okay great – you need to triple your business in one year, you need to quadruple your business in one year because of whatever.
 Because of a relative had an accident and they need money for care or whatever it may be.
 But how would you go about, you know, quadrupling your business in a year.
 And that requires a totally different plane of thought, it doesn’t require thinking about what you’ve been doing already and just doing it better, it requires base ten math, it requires you to think in base twelve math.
 And I think that’s probably the best way to start.
 If I needed to quadruple my business for whatever reason.
 I had a friend who had cancer and he had a family and he was given a certain amount of months to live and, you know, months/years to live, and he needed to go make enough money for his family and he thought on a totally different plane and guess what?
 He did it.
 He also beat cancer and now he’s retired.
 But he made enough money to have it all there for his family so that, if he died in that time frame, that it would be there.
 I think that’s the best place to start.
 Obviously, you want to read you know folks like Seth Godin, perhaps even my book, you know, there’s a lot of good books in terms of how to think on a different plane, and I think also readers are readers, so if you’re reading and consuming and just thinking about how other people have done it, maybe not necessarily in your same industry.
 Those little nuggets that you will find based on different frameworks will get you to that base ten math and get you to a place where that idea can get to the base twelve math.
 So it’s, you know, not easy, it requires focus, it requires time but I think you need to force yourself into a place where, if it was a matter of life or death, how would I quadruple my business?
 And that’s the first place to start and I think if you’re earnest about it and you take on the challenge seriously, you will find a way.

 Danny: That’s awesome.
 That’s really, really powerful advice.
 I think I just might clear my own afternoon today and do some thinking.